-Athens Regional Park Trail is a 2.1 mile lightly trafficked loop trail located near Athens, TN and is rated as moderate.
+Athens Regional Park Trail is a 2.1 mile lightly trafficked loop trail located near Athens, Tennessee and is rated as moderate.
 The trail is primarily used for hiking, walking, and mountain biking and is accessible year-round.
 Dogs are also able to use this trail.

 nice hike, good for those afraid of complete wilderness, more for mountain bikes This trail was created for mountain biking, but is open to hikers.
 The start of the trail is a short steep section with a couple of switch backs.
 The trail splits at the top, both ways are about the same distance and they come back together shortly.
 The trail the follows the ridge until it gets to a radio tower, then starts back down toward the creek. here it splits again. you can either choose downhill (better for hikers) or Roller Coaster(great for bikers).
 At the bottom, you follow the creek. this is the highlight of the trail.
 You follow the creek all the way back close to the parking lot.
 This is the most senic part and makes it worth hiking again.